atulvarshneya/quantum-computing/qusimulator/README.md

 The system looks at the size of the matrix specifying the gate to determine the number of qubits required for that gate.
 If the number is incorrect, it throws an exception.

-Since the gate is defined in form of a function, it can take arguments.
+If the gate is defined in form of a function, it can take arguments.
 For instance, for a rotation gate, the rotation angle can be passed as an argument --

 	def myR(theta):
 		c = numpy.cos(theta)
 		s = numpy.sin(theta)
 		return ["MY-Rotation({:0.4f})".format(theta), numpy.matrix([[1,0],[0,complex(c,s)]],dtype=complex)]
 	qc.qgate(myR(numpy.pi/2),[5])

-(Note: To see some change in the state, perform an X() or H() or some such on the qubit before the phase rotation.)

 # 6. ERROR HANDLING, EXCEPTIONS